ACEsuit/mace/docs/examples/foundation_models.rst

 3. MACE-ANI-CC: MACE model trained on the coupled cluster accurate ANI training set of organic molecules, parameterised for H, C, N, O elements.

 ###########################
-Pretrained MPtrj Checkpoint
+Pretrained MACE-MP-0 models
 ###########################

-We have collaborated with the Materials Project (MP) who trained universal MACE checkpoints covering 89 elements on 1.6 M bulk crystals in the `MPTrj dataset <https://figshare.com/articles/dataset/23713842>`_.
-These pretrained models were used for materials stability prediction in `Matbench Discovery <https://matbench-discovery.materialsproject.org>`_ and the corresponding `preprint <https://arxiv.org/abs/2308.14920>`_.
-For easy reuse, these checkpoints were published on `Hugging Face <https://huggingface.co/cyrusyc/mace-universal>`_.
+We have collaborated with the Materials Project (MP) to train a universal MACE checkpoints covering 89 elements on 1.6 M bulk crystals in the `MPTrj dataset <https://figshare.com/articles/dataset/23713842>`_.
+The model are releaed on GitHub at https://github.com/ACEsuit/mace-mp.

 To access the pretrained checkpoints as an ASE calculator, you can use the following code snippets: